Graduate School of Education

 Imagine, inspire, ignite

 Imagine a world in which all young people achieve their full potential.
 Imagine making the difference.
-At the forefront of teacher education for more than 100 years, the Graduate School of Education stands as one of the top five schools of education in Australia.
+At the forefront of teacher education for more than a century, the Graduate School of Education stands as a world top 100 school of education (QS 2020).

 Be inspired to learn and inspire others to learn.
 Be part of the Graduate School of Education tradition.
 Be challenged by Australia’s highly rated researchers who are creating knowledge that informs education policy and practice.

 Ignite your passion to educate and ignite the flame of learning in others.

 The UWA Graduate School of Education is where tradition meets innovation.